Skip to content

 • Closing line — did the line move toward your side or away from it?

 That last one is huge.
 Beating the closing line consistently — even by a half point per game — is the single best predictor of long-term profit.
-Read more on how to interpret line moves in our breakdown of sharp money vs public money.
+Read more on how to interpret line moves in our breakdown of sharp money vs public money, then track the result with a proper betting log.

 Where ATS shows up in modeling

 Every spread model is, at its core, an ATS prediction.
 The model outputs a projected margin (say -6.2), the book offers -4.5, and the model says to bet the favorite because 6.2 > 4.5 + 0.001.
 Track the cover rate by edge bucket and you have a real picture of what your model is worth.
-You can experiment with this directly in our model builder, which logs ATS results and cover rate by edge size on every backtest.
+You can experiment with this directly in our spread model builder, which logs ATS results and cover rate by edge size on every backtest.
+The workshop walks through the same flow with prebuilt blocks if you would rather assemble than code.

 Common ATS mistakes